Small Business HQ

 How can you solve this challenge of CRM?

-Although unlearning old practices can be a challenge for your employees, you can alleviate their pain by providing the required time for training and practice.
+Although unlearning old practices can be a challenge for your employees, you can alleviate their pain by providing the required time for proper training and practice.

 Most importantly, assign monitoring and validation duties to someone within the team so that nothing goes wrong when your employees feed in data to a system they’re not familiar with.